lihan829/lihan829.github.io/_pages/about.md

 # 🔥 News

 - *2022.07*: This itsy bitsy spider eventually defended her first Qualifying Paper *The Q-morpheme in Hausa*.
+Committee: Ellen Broselow (main advisor), Marie Huffman, Jiwon Yun.
 - *2023.06*: I presented my project on a question marker in Hausa in ACAL-54 at UConn.
 - *2022.02*: A paper that I coauthored with Yi Li gets accepted.